 Part of becoming an experienced WordPress user involves learning how the platform works behind the scenes.
 That’s where FTP comes in handy, since it enables you to work directly with the files that make up your site.
 Knowing how to access your site using FTP is a crucial skill for any WordPress site owner to have.

 In this post, we first answered the question: What is FTP?
-Then we introduced FileZilla and showed you how to use it to access your WordPress site’s files.
+Then we explained that to use FTP you must have a client like FileZilla.
+We then showed you how to use it to access your WordPress site’s files.
 To recap, there are four major steps:

 - Back up your site.

 - Connect to your host using FTP credentials (you can find these from your web host).